Stargirl-chan/ctty/README.md

 Contributions are also welcomed c:

 The script should work on any Linux system, BSD is untested but I'm 80% sure that it should work just fine.
+Note: It apparently does not work on ChromeOS because it apparently has no `test` command.. ~~can you even consider it Linux anymore?~~

 Here are some examples: